The Last Diesel Pickup Truck You Could Buy with a Manual Transmission

 Here’s the thing, there aren’t actually that many new pickups available with a manual transmission.
 In fact, the last pickups you can still buy with a manual transmission are the Toyota Tacoma and the Jeep Gladiator.
 Once upon a time, the Nissan Frontier was also available with a manual transmission, but the automaker has since nixed that option, leaving just the Toyota Tacoma and the Jeep Gladiator.

-The last diesel pickup available with a manual transmission
+The last diesel pickup truck available with a manual transmission

 But the question remains – are there any diesel pickups available with a manual transmission?
 If you’re shopping for a new diesel pickup, unfortunately, the answer is no. In fact, most pickups these days are offered with an automatic transmission only.
 Manual isn’t even an option.

-But if you’re willing to buy a used diesel pickup?
-Jalopnik reports that the 2018 Ram 2500 was the last pickup you could buy with both a diesel engine and a manual transmission.
+But are you willing to buy a used diesel pickup?
+The 2018 Ram 2500 was the last pickup you could buy with both a diesel engine and a manual transmission.
 Equipped with a Cummins Turbo Diesel engine and a manual transmission, Kelley Blue Book reports that when also outfitted with a fifth-wheel, this particular truck boasts a towing capacity of up to 31,210-pounds.

 Will manual transmissions ever make a comeback?